Guides

 Template Setup

 Start with your highest-volume contract types.
-For most organizations, three to five templates cover 70-80% of contract volume.
+In the implementations we have been involved in, three to five templates cover the large majority of contract volume.
 Our contract templates guide covers template design in detail.

 1NDA / Confidentiality30-40% of volumeLow